 Here are Monster.com's tips for turning down a job offer you don't want:

-Be prompt -- As soon as you've made your decision, call the hiring manager or the interviewer and write your letter declining the offer.
+As soon as you've decided, call the hiring manager or the interviewer and write your letter declining the offer.
 The company needs to offer the position to someone else, and you don't want to hold up the process.

-Be Courteous -- Your letter should be professional and courteous.
+Your letter should be professional and courteous.
 You may turn down this position, but you might want to be considered for future opportunities.
-Savvy job seekers use every possible chance to network, so thank each person you interviewed with, and wish them and their company continued success.
+Savvy job seekers use every possible chance to network, so thank each person you interviewed with and wish them and their company continued success.

 Here's an example of how your letter should read: